pythondecal/pythondecal.github.io/index.md

 permalink: /
 ---

-# ASTRON 98: Introduction to Python for Astronomers (Python DeCal)
+# ASTRON 98: Python DeCal
 {: .fs-9 }

+## Introduction to Python for Astronomers
+{: .fs-9 }

 Now accepting applications for the Fall 2025 semester!
 {: .fs-6 .fw-300 }

-[Apply for Fall 2025](#apply-for-fall-2025){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Apply for Fall 2025](https://forms.gle/rrsHmvT1r6EB1xut8){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

-{% comment %}
-[View it on GitHub][Just the Docs repo]{: .btn .fs-5 .mb-4 .mb-md-0 }
-{% endcomment %}

 ---
 Welcome to the Python Decal!
-We are so glad you are here.
+We are so glad you're here.
 The Python DeCal is a course designed by undergraduates for undergraduates to learn the basics of Python, plotting, and data analysis, specifically tailored for the UC Berkeley Astrophysics major.

+## Overview

+## Application Form {#apply-for-fall-2025}

+To apply for the Fall 2025 semester, please fill out this google form.

 {% comment %}
+[View it on GitHub][Just the Docs repo]{: .btn .fs-5 .mb-4 .mb-md-0 }
+{% endcomment %}

+{% comment %}
 {: .warning }
 > This website documents the features of the current `main` branch of the Just the Docs theme.
 See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes.

-{% endcomment %}

-Welcome to the Home page.

-{% comment %}
 Just the Docs is a theme for generating static websites with [Jekyll].
 You can write source files for your web pages using [Markdown], the [Liquid] templating language, and HTML.[^1] Jekyll builds your site by converting all files that have [front matter] to HTML.
 Your [Jekyll configuration] file determines which theme to use, and sets general parameters for your site, such as the URL of its home page.

 Jekyll builds this Just the Docs theme docs website using the theme itself.
 These web pages show how your web pages will look *by default* when you use this theme.
 But you can easily *[customize]* the theme to make them look completely different!

 Browse the docs to learn more about how to use this theme.
 {% endcomment %}

-## Overview

 {% comment %}
 The [Just the Docs Template] provides the simplest, quickest, and easiest way to create a new website that uses the Just the Docs theme.
 To get started with creating a site, just click "[use the template]"!